rustbucket7/enigma_cipher_machine/README.md

 1. Open the main.py file in an IDE or text editor
 2. Look for the section below the line saying `if __name__ == '__main__':`
 3. Change the following settings to suit your encryption/decryption needs:
-- rotor_choices: the order of your rotors from left to right.
+- rotor_choices (tuple, length 3): the order of your rotors from left to right.
 Requires three unique rotors to be used.
 Ex.
 (2, 1, 3).
-- plugboard_pairings: the pairs of letters that will get swapped at the plugboard.
+- plugboard_pairings (list, any length): the pairs of letters that will get swapped at the plugboard.
 Letters can only be used once.
 Ex. ["GZ", "YQ", "OP", "LA"].
-- initial_rotor_settings: sets the starting position of each rotor.
+- initial_rotor_settings (list, length 3): sets the starting position of each rotor.
 Ex. ['R', 'A', 'O'].
-- ring_settings: sets the desired ciphering for each rotor.
+- ring_settings (list, length 3): sets the desired ciphering for each rotor.
 Ex. ['B', 'M', 'X'].
-- reflector: choose which reflector to use.
+- reflector (str, length 1): choose which reflector to use.
 Ex.
 'A'.
 4. Run the program using Python 3 to begin encrypting/decrypting a message

 ## How to Use in Another Python Program
-1. Put enigma.py, plugboard.py, reflector.py, and rotor.py into some directory usable by your Python program
+1. Put main.py, enigma.py, plugboard.py, reflector.py, and rotor.py into some directory usable by your Python program
 2. Import enigma.py into your program.
 Ex. "from enigma import *"
 3. Perform encrypt/decrypt with the following call:
 - enigma_run(arg1, arg2, ..., arg6)